Art Griffith: Innovations and coaching philosophy

 Griffith was instrumental in evolving the sport of wrestling.
 He introduced a dynamic style characterized by constant motion, emphasizing that movement was essential to exploit opponents' weaknesses.
 He believed, "Every technique has its weakness, but you can't exploit that weakness by standing still.
 You must move, and you must force your opponent to move with you."

 Another of his significant contributions was the development of the point scoring system for wrestling bouts.
 Prior to this innovation, matches were determined solely by falls or time advantage.
 Griffith's system provided a more comprehensive method of evaluating wrestlers' performances, leading to broader adoption nationwide.

 Legacy and honors

 Griffith's impact on wrestling is profound.
 In the 1941 National Collegiate finals, 14 out of 16 finalists had been coached by him at either the high school or college level, showcasing his widespread influence.
 In recognition of his contributions, he was honored as a Distinguished Member of the National Wrestling Hall of Fame in the inaugural class of 1976.
 He was inducted into the Oklahoma Sports Hall of Fame in 2002.

-Art Griffith's legacy endures through the countless athletes he mentored and the innovations he introduced, which continue to shape the sport of wrestling today.